hturnbull93/makers_notes/skills_workshops/js_objects_prototypes.md

 cat.speak(); // I have 4 legs!
 Meow!
 ```

-### Functions as Object Constructors
+### The Constructor/Prototype Pattern

 JS does not have the exact same approach to classes as Ruby does.
-Instead you can define a function that creates an object, and then add methods to its prototype (base template).
+Instead you can define a function that creates an object (constructor), and then add methods to its base template (prototype).

 Here we can set the number of legs for a cat with an argument when calling `new Cat(4)`.